giuseppefpires/spring-boot-jpa-sample/README.md

 Author: Giuseppe Fregapane Pires - giuseppefpires@gmail.com

 ### Description
-Simple example of Sring boot with Jpa
+Simple example of Sring boot with Spring Data JPA

 ### Building and Running
 In order to build and run the solution you will need JDK 8+ and Maven installed.
 Then, follow the steps: